Council provides Community Safety Patrol services to:

 Community safety patrols are committed to forming partnerships and empowering the local community.
 For example, Community Safety Patrol has started a partnership with Council's Community Development Program to deliver Youth Night Patrols in Lajamanu There are also plans to expand the initiative to count as a CDP activity, meaning more people from the community can get involved in making the community a safer and happier place.

-To find out more about the Community Safety Program contact Kate Hams, Director Community Services, on 08 8958 9500
+To find out more about the Community Safety Program contact Central Desert Regional Council on 08 8958 9500